-Do you know why most mid to large scale projects fail or delayed?
+Do you know why most mid to large scale projects fail or are delayed?
 It’s because of the faulty or improper requirement analysis techniques for the web app.
-I have faced failure for two of my projects that cost me double to time to develop.
+I have faced failure for two of the projects that cost me double time to develop.

-Time is money when we are talking in the context of I.T field.
-These two projects helped me develop a requirement analysis techniques those are effective for web application development of any kind.
-While OOD is out of our scope for this article but I’ll covering it soon in the other article.
+Time is money when we are talking in the context of the I.T field.
+These two projects helped me develop a requirement analysis techniques that are effective for web application development of any kind.
+While OOD is out of our scope for this article but I’ll cover it soon in the other article.

 This article is divided into three core sections.
-The first two consist the details that you should consider gathering.
-While the third one is an additional step that you might want to include while working with large scale application.
+The first two consist of the details that you should consider gathering.
+While the third one is an additional step that you might want to include while working with large scale applications.

 This article is for you if you are seeking for a practical guide on how you should analyze and log the project requirements.
 I wouldn’t be talking about the ideal and theoretical Software Engineering ways of requirement analysis techniques.

-In my honest opinion gone are the days when you fully analyze the requirements, develop and ship the project.
-In the time of Agile development approach, you can’t expect your client not to change the business rule or fraction of requirements while you are working on it.
+In my honest opinion, gone are the days when you fully analyze the requirements, develop, and ship the project.
+In the time of the Agile development approach, you can’t expect your client not to change the business rule or fraction of requirements while you are working on it.

-I will try my best to suggest you some practical requirement analysis techniques that will help you analyze requirement easily in a small time frame and an iterative procedure that will ensure your project’s success.
+I will try my best to suggest some practical requirement analysis techniques that will help you analyze requirements easily in a small time frame and an iterative procedure that will ensure your project’s success.

-01 Functional requirements [What the app will do?]:
+- Functional Requirements [What the app will do?]:

 This might be the heart of requirement analysis techniques.
 You might want to thoroughly understand the functional requirements your client has for the project even before sending the price quote.
 How would you quote for something before even knowing what functionality is required and how much time and effort you may need to address them?

-I would rather focus on collecting the core idea or functionality the client is looking.
-If you dive a little deeper you will see there is a problem which he/she wants to solve with the project.
+I would rather focus on collecting the core idea or functionality the client is looking for.
+If you dive a little deeper, you will see there is a problem which he/she wants to solve with the project.
 Ideally, I would understand the problem first.

 Sometimes, clients have performance concerns that the web app should load under X seconds.
 The app should work with the mobile device.
-The should be able to bare X number of concurrent requests and so on.
-All the performance related quires and doubts should be cleared in this phase.
+They should be able to bare X number of concurrent requests and so on.
+All the performance-related queries and doubts should be cleared in this phase.

 What are the security requirements?
-What security standards needs to be followed?
-How opt the SSL certification?
-What does other security compliance certificates the client need and who will provide them?
+What security standards need to be followed?
+How to opt for the SSL certification?
+What do other security compliance certificates the client need, and who will provide them?
 Make the security an integral part of your requirement gathering techniques.

-If you are working on a client/customer facing web application then your client might have some design, color, and typography preference.
+If you are working on a client/customer-facing web application then your client might have some design, color, and typography preference.
 Make sure you include them in your requirement gathering techniques as well.
 It will help you create the design next to his/her preference.
-Using an UI framework will help you save quite a good amount of time.
+Using a UI framework will help you save quite a good amount of time.
 Bootstrap is a trending responsive web design framework.
-Learn more about what is bootstrap and how to use it.
+Learn more about what bootstrap is and how to use it.

-03 FURPS [Do you considered this as well?]:
+03 FURPS [Do you consider this as well?]:

-This is a completly optional step.
-And if you are not dealing with the large and very sophisticated system, I would recommend you to skip this.
+This is a completely optional step.
+And if you are not dealing with a large and very sophisticated system, I would recommend you to skip this.
 The FURPS is the abbreviation of Functional, Usability, Reliability, Performance, Supportability requirements.
-Let’s take a close look to it.
+Let’s take a close look at it.

 Any extra features or the provisioned features the client might want.
 Any such feature that might change your application’s architecture is worth noting here.
 In common practice, there might not be such features that change the article of your project because you might have covered them in the most primary functional requirement analysis.